Code Push for Android Hybrid Apps

 Create a Shorebird release for your Flutter module:

-The release-version parameter needs to match the version of the Android app
+parameter needs to match the version of the Android app

-that uses this module (i.e., versionName+versionCode from the app’s
+that uses this module (i.e., versionName+versionCode

-app/build.gradle file).
+app/build.gradle

-In settings.gradle:
+In settings.gradle

-In app/build.gradle, add the following:
+, add the following:

 To set the active build variant to release, click on the “Build Variants” tab in